k7n2g/dapa-paper-wallet/README.md

-# XELIS Paper Wallet
+# DAPA Paper Wallet

-Generate a paper wallet for XELIS by creating a new key pair and printing it for storage.
+Generate a paper wallet for DAPA by creating a new key pair and printing it for storage.

-Directly available and ready to use at <https://paperwallet.xelis.io/>.
+Directly available and ready to use at <https://paperwallet.dapahe.com/>.

 ## Run locally